This leaflet gives some general tips on how to reduce stress. However, see a doctor if you develop persistent anxiety symptoms.

 - Being unable to relax, and always feeling that something needs to be done.

 Sometimes stress builds up quickly.
 For example, the unexpected traffic jam.
-Sometimes it is ongoing.
-For example, a difficult job.
+Sometimes it is ongoing - for example, with a difficult job.

 Is stress harmful?

-Ongoing stress is thought to be bad for health, although this is difficult to prove.
+Ongoing stress is thought to be bad for health but this is difficult to prove.
 For example, stress is possibly a risk factor for developing heart problems in later life.
-Stress may also contribute to other physical illnesses in ways little understood.
+Stress may also contribute to other physical illnesses in ways that are not well understood.
 For example, it is thought that irritable bowel syndrome, psoriasis, migraine, tension headaches, and other conditions are made worse by an increased level of stress.

 How can I avoid stress?

-The following is a list of suggestions that may be useful to try to combat stress, some more appropriate to some people than others:
+The following is a list of suggestions that may be useful to try to combat stress.
+Some will be more appropriate than others for people:

 Once you have identified any typical or regular causes of stress, two things may then help: